Raoanagha/AnaghaRao/README.md

 MOTIVATION :

             We have noticed how it is a meticulous and tedious job to collect and organise results of students.
-This motivates us to take up this project, so we could simplify, quicken and computerize the process.
+This motivated us to take up the project, so we could simplify, quicken and computerize the process.
 It helps us reduce the number of errors and fasten the process significantly.